CMASCenter/pcluster-cmaq/README.md

 ## Scripts and code to configure an AWS pcluster for CMAQ

-## To obtain this code use the following command:
+## To obtain this code use the following command.
+Note, you need a copy of the configure scripts for the local workstation.
+You will also run this command on the Parallel Cluster once it is created.

 ```
 git clone -b main https://github.com/lizadams/pcluster-cmaq.git pcluster-cmaq